lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 the `TOPCAT documentation <http://www.star.bris.ac.uk/~mbt/topcat/>`_.

 Example 4.
-Create Interactive 3D Plots
+Create interactive 3D plots
 ======================================

 As the final example in this tutorial, let's look at the